BackupTheBerlios/hjb-svn/trunk/docs/rst/supported-commands/create-session.rst

   necessary parameters are present in the request.
 See [JMSSpec]_ for details of the expected values of thses parameters.

-* returns the URI of the created connection.
+* returns the URI of the created session.

-.. _master command list: ./master-command-list.html
+.. _back to commands: ./index.html
 ..
 [JMSSpec] `Java Message Service specification 1.1
    <http://java.sun.com/products/jms/docs.html>`_